 This is a foundational class perfect for those just starting out or those wanting to break down postures they are already familiar with.
-Class will cover the fundamentals of yoga, including proper alignment of basic poses, modifications for injuries, and simple breathing techniques.
-You can expect sun salutations, standing, balance and seated poses as well as attention to breath and meditation.
-There also may be prep work for more difficult postures.
+Class will cover the fundamentals of yoga, including proper alignment of basic poses, modifications and variations, and simple breathing and meditation techniques.
+You can expect sun salutations, standing, balance and seated poses as well as some prep work and “workshopping” for more advanced postures.

 This branch of yoga focuses on asana (physical poses), pranayama (breath), and meditation to align the body and mind.
 Classes move at a slow to moderate pace allowing students to find balance between strength and flexibility, resulting in increased awareness and relaxation.

-This class introduces a new practitioner to the techniques and application of yoga.
-Taught at a slower pace with emphasis on building strength and flexibility with proper alignment.
+This one hour class introduces a new practitioner to the techniques and application of yoga.
+Taught at a slower pace with an emphasis on building strength and flexibility with proper alignment.
 An introduction to breathing exercises and meditation is incorporated as well.
-If you are curious about yoga, this is a great place to start.
+If you are curious about yoga, this is a great place to start or to re-familiarize yourself with the practice.
 This class is taught as a series, starting at the beginning of the month and building information each week.

 A balanced vinyasa class moving at a comfortable pace that can be modified for newer to intermediate level practitioners.
 You can expect sun salutations, standing poses, balance poses, an introduction to strengthening poses, as well as attention to breath work and meditation.

-NOTE: New students may arrive anytime from 8- 9:15am and experienced practitioners may arrive as early at 6am to begin practice.
-Students may pay the drop in price (in advance) or use an unlimited membership.
+NOTE: New students may arrive anytime from 7am- 9:15am and experienced practitioners may arrive as early at 6am to begin practice.
+Students may pay the drop in price (in advance) or use a membership.